dymensionxyz/rollapp/README.md

 sh scripts/ibc/setup_ibc.sh
 ```

-After succsfull run, the new established channels will be shown
+After successful run, the new established channels will be shown

 ### run the relayer